MarinaShmovganets/lighthouse/docs/emulation.md

 ) captures additional motivations.

 * Removed: The `emulatedFormFactor` property (which determined how emulation is applied).
 * Removed: The `TestedAsMobileDevice` artifact.
-Instead of being inferred, the  `formFactor` property is used.
+Instead of being inferred, the explicit `formFactor` property is used.
 * Removed: The `internalDisableDeviceScreenEmulation` property.
-It's equivalent to the new `screenEmulation: false`.
+It's equivalent to the new `--screenEmulation.disabled=true`.
 * Added: The `formFactor` property.
 * Added: The `screenEmulation` property.
 * Added: The `emulatedUserAgent` property.